What Is the Best Way to Treat Depression?

-While I was a doctoral student one of my advisors completed a large research trial that compared CBT with antidepressant medication (a selective serotonin reuptake inhibitor or SSRI) among people with moderate to severe depression.
-If "real" depression could only be helped through medication, the CBT group should fare much worse.
+While I was a doctoral student one of my advisors completed a large research trial that compared CBT with antidepressant medication (a selective serotonin reuptake inhibitor, or SSRI) among people with moderate to severe depression.
+If "real" depression could only be helped through medication, the CBT group should have fared much worse.

 The results surprised a lot of people.
-After 16 weeks of treatment, 58% in each group had experienced significant improvement (and both groups beat placebo).
+After 16 weeks of treatment, 58% in each group had experienced significant improvement, and both groups beat a placebo group.
 Recent reviews confirm what this study found, including a meta-analysis of 20 studies showing that medication and CBT work equally well in relieving depression.